How Long to Boil Eggs – Instructions to make hard boiled eggs:

 - 7) When cooled, peel the shells from the hard boiled eggs (gently roll the hard boiled eggs between your palm and the counter to loosen the shell first and make peeling much easier).
 Rinse the peeled hard boiled eggs, just in case any shell particles remain on the boiled egg.

-So remember, How long to boil eggs? – 10 Minutes!
+So remember, How long to boil eggs? – gently for 10 Minutes!

 If you want to try something different when peeling, watch the youtube video in this post for a quick peeling trick.